softwaremill/bootzooka/README.md

 ## How to configure

-All configuration should be stored in _application.conf_ file.
-Please check _application.conf.template_ to see what values are needed.

-* To have Amazon SQS running you have to provide AWSAccessKeyId, SecretAccessKey and name of existing queue defined on your AWS account.
+Configuration is done through the [Typesafe Config](https://github.com/typesafehub/scalalogging) library.

+Reference configuration is stored in the _reference.conf_ file.
+You can either modify that file directly or override it using system properties (see Typesafe Config's readme on how to do that).

 * To have e-mail sender working please provide smtp details (host, port, password, username).
-For smtp service working on localhost please comment smtpUsername key so EmailSender will know that he should use not secured smtp service.

-_application.conf_ file should be placed next to _application.conf.template_

 ## License